New Jersey Alimony Attorney Ensuring Your Interests Are Protected

 One of the decisions the New Jersey courts generally make on behalf of those involved is whether or not one spouse must provide the other with monetary support, which is also known as alimony or spousal support.
-At Kornitzer Family Law, LLC, in Paramus, I have extensive experience guiding clients throughout North Jersey in divorce actions involving alimony.
-Whether you are the recipient of support or must pay it, I offer skilled counsel in ensuring an equitable result.
+Kornitzer Family Law has extensive experience guiding clients throughout North Jersey in divorce actions involving alimony.
+Whether you are the recipient of support or must pay it, we offer skilled counsel in ensuring an equitable result.

 In New Jersey, there are four types of alimony agreements: